Luxurious senior living communities

-But that's where the similarities end, says Tim Hermeling, vice president of marketing for Chicago-based Vi communities.
+But that's where the similarities end, says Tim Hermeling, former vice president of marketing for Chicago-based Vi communities.

 Built in 2005 on land leased from Stanford University, Vi at Palo Alto offers a state-of-the-art pool, fitness center, library and computer lab, along with a salon, spa and wellness center staffed daily by a registered nurse.